Creating a content schedule is a great way to make sure you’re utilizing all of the content you have available and leveraging it for maximum results.

 Have you ever tried to cook something that sounded really good, but tasted like something even your dog wouldn’t eat?
 Despite my Italian background, I will admit that there are a few times I’ve screwed up the sauce.
 Worse is when you start to cook something you know is delicious and then realize you’re missing half the ingredients – or at least a few of the more important ones.

 This is why every good cook checks their cupboards and pantries first.
 It’s not just to get the ingredients together – oh, no. It’s so you don’t end up with something like whatever this is supposed to be, because you didn’t have all the right ingredients so you substituted and voilà.
-This poor excuse for a snack (I think they were supposed to be muffins).

 What’s In Your Content?

 While having the right ingredients doesn’t guarantee success, it certainly brings it a lot closer.
-Once you’re serious about developing content and are ready to put the time, effort and/or money into it, it’s best to find out what you have first.
+Once you’re serious about developing a content schedule and are ready to put the time, effort and/or money into it, it’s best to find out what you have first.

 - You can end up with so much information on a topic that it becomes redundant.